williamsni14463/MMBC-Actuator-PLC/experiments/pt100_openplc_progress_log.md

 4. **Crossing detection:** if `armed` and temp is above threshold, capture `t0` right before the write, then tight-poll `read_coils` in a loop (no sleep) waiting for `%QX0.0` to go `True`.
 5. **Re-arm:** once temperature drops back below `THRESHOLD_C - HYSTERESIS`, `armed` goes back to `True`.

-**Known limitation:** The inner polling loop has no timeout — if the PLC never reacts, the script will hang there.
+> The inner polling loop has no timeout — if the PLC never reacts, the script will hang there.
 During testing I ran `pt100_test.py` in a second terminal at the same time to confirm the sensor wasn't failing in the background.

 ---